 The Company's certificate of incorporation provides that shares of Class B Common Stock may be transferred only to certain "Permitted Transferees" consisting generally of the lineal descendants of holders of Class B Stock, trusts for their benefit, corporations and partnerships controlled by them and the Company's employee benefit plans.
 Any transfer of Class B Common Stock in violation of these restrictions, including a transfer to the Company, results in the automatic conversion of the transferred shares of Class B Common Stock held by the transferee into an equal number of shares of Class A Common Stock.

-On May 20, 2009 the Board of Directors held the quarterly dividend at \$.165 per share, or an annualized rate of \$.66 per share.
+On May 27, 2010 the Board of Directors increased the quarterly dividend by 12% from \$.165 per share to \$.185 per share, or an annualized rate of \$.74 per share.

 10. Employee Benefit Plans: